planetarium/NineChronicles.Headless/README.md

 - `--rpc-server`: Starts with RPC server mode.
 Must specify `--rpc-listen-port` to use this mode.
 - `--rpc-listen-host`: Host name for RPC server mode.
 - `--rpc-listen-port`: Port number for RPC server mode.
+- `--rpc-remote-server`: Turn on RPC remote server mode.
+Must specify `--rpc-listen-port` to use this mode.
 - `--graphql-server`: Turn on graphQL controller.
 - `--graphql-host`: Host name for graphQL controller.
 - `--graphql-port`: Port number for graphQL controller.